 In Arizona divorce law, the marital portion of both vested and non-vested pensions are divisible community assets.
 Those marital assets include military retired pay that was earned by the service member during the marriage.
 As will become clear, it matters very much whether the military spouse is active duty or already receiving retired pay at the time the divorce commences.

-Might the service member’s legal strategy include resisting division of military retired pay?
+Could a service member’s legal strategy include resisting the division of military retired pay?
 Quite possibly.
-Such tactics include challenging the court’s jurisdiction over the pension, forum shopping for a more favorable venue, alleging the marital pension claim was not timely filed, claiming the other spouse waived any marital interest in the pension, and electing disability pay in lieu of longevity retired pay.
+Such tactics include challenging the court’s jurisdiction over the pension, forum shopping for a more favorable venue, alleging the marital pension claim was not timely filed, claiming the other spouse waived any marital interest in the pension and electing disability pay in lieu of longevity retired pay.
 To overcome obstacles like these and obtain the best possible outcome in the divorce, the other spouse also needs a solid legal strategy.
-Consult a family law attorney with Stewart Law Group who has meaningful experience with military divorce trials and appeals.
+Consult a family law attorney near you at Stewart Law Group who has a meaningful experience with military divorce trials and appeals.

 Military pensions are a type of deferred compensation.
 This simply means a portion of the service member’s pay is set aside to be paid at a future date by the federal government as employer.
 In addition to military retired pay and Thrift Savings Plan, both of which are qualified plans, a spouse might also have non-military deferred compensation from other employment in the form of 401(k) or 403(b) plans, IRAs, bonus plans, stock options, and profit-sharing plans.
 The Arizona Divorce Handbook, by attorney Scott David Stewart, has an entire chapter devoted to property division in non-military pension division.

 Whether earned while in the military or as a civilian employee, any deferred compensation categorized as community property is subject to division in the parties’ divorce.
 ARS § 25-318.
 Calculating military retired pay in advance of division, though, is a different kettle of fish, which is why it is important to contact a qualified divorce attorney near you when dealing with this situation.

 Members of the Armed Forces benefit from a unified retirement system.
 All things being equal, the plan participant’s rank and years of creditable service determine how much retired pay, but branch of service does not.
 Typically, military spouses become eligible for retirement after a minimum of 20 years active duty service.
 For members of the National Guard and Reserves, active duty means annual training and actual mobilization.
 (For retirement purposes, weekend drills are inactive duty training and not creditable service.)